srikanthaddala/AI_Testing_Tool/README.md

 # AI-based End-to-End Testing Tool Prototype model/use case

-An AI-powered application for generating and executing Linux-focused test cases, with a focus on security and system hardening requirements.
+An AI-powered application for generating and executing Linux-focused test cases.

 ## Features